 Bettina Warburg is a leading investor, researcher, and speaker on Web3, blockchain, and emerging technologies.
-Her distillation of these complex topics continues to be used by university programs, executives, and major conferences as foundational explanations.
-In 2016, she was invited by TED to be one the first speakers ever to unpack the topic of blockchain to a global audience.
-Her collaboration with WIRED magazine to explain blockchain at 5 levels has been viewed by millions of people.
-Bettina has given talks and helped curate conferences such as World Government Summit, IBM Think, The Business Council, Smart City Expo, Skoll World Forum, Salzburg Global Seminar, Personal Democracy Forum, and numerous universities around the world.
-Ms. Warburg’s work has been cited in publications such as The Atlantic, Center for Public Impact, ICMA.org, and the San Francisco Chronicle.
+Her distillations of these complex topics are often used by university programs, executives, and major conferences as foundational explanations.
+She was one of the first speakers to unpack the topic of blockchain to a global audience for TED.
+She also previously collaborated with WIRED magazine to explain blockchain at 5 levels, which has been viewed by millions of people.

-Ms. Warburg has lectured as an Adjunct Professor at the University of Texas School of Information in Austin, and is the Co-Author of Asset Chains: The Cognitive, Friction-Free, and Blockchain-enabled Future of Supply Chains (2017), as well as the Basics of Blockchain (First edition, 2019).
+Ms. Warburg previously co-founded Warburg Serres, an early-stage venture capital fund, and Animal Ventures, a strategic advisory firm focused on emergent technologies.
+She has lectured as an Adjunct Professor at the University of Texas School of Information in Austin and is a Co-Author of Asset Chains: The Cognitive, Friction-Free, and Blockchain-enabled Future of Supply Chains (2017), as well as the Basics of Blockchain (First edition, 2019).